“My favourite part of the school”

 For regular updates and reading recommendations follow us on Twitter @KingEddiesLRC

-The Library Resource Centre is staffed by a professional librarian (Mrs Emery) a library assistant and parent volunteers.
-The LRC runs with the help of a team of almost 40 student library helpers.
+The Library Resource Centre is staffed by a professional librarian, a library assistant and parent volunteers.
+The LRC runs with the help of a team of over 20 student library helpers.

 The library is open every break and lunch time, in the morning before school begins and after school until 4:30pm.